e-Reese/schrodingers-watchdog/config/README.md

 - Simple and reliable

 **When to use:**
-- **Browsers** (Chrome, Edge, Firefox) - The launcher starts, passes the URL to an existing browser process, then exits
+- **Browsers** (Chrome, Edge, Firefox, Safari) - The launcher starts, passes the URL to an existing browser process, then exits
-- **Editors** (VS Code, Sublime) - The launcher redirects to an existing window, then exits
+- **Editors** (VS Code, Sublime, TextEdit) - The launcher redirects to an existing window, then exits
 - **Any app that spawns a child and exits immediately**

 **Benefits:**